- Portable Kotlin DSL format

 Create Project from URL recognizes Kotlin DSL settings

-Now, when you start creating a project from URL, TeamCity will scan the repository for presence of the .teamcity/settings.kts file and, if the file is found, it will offer to import the settings from Kotlin DSL:
+Now, when you start creating a project from URL, TeamCity will scan the repository for the presence of the .teamcity/settings.kts file and, if the file is found, it will offer to import the settings from Kotlin DSL:

 TeamCity makes a step towards High Availability by introducing a read-only mode for the server.
-It is now possible to start a second, read-only TeamCity server, that allows users read operations, such as view the build information, download artifacts, etc. during the downtime of the main server, e.g. during upgrade.
+It is now possible to start a second, read-only TeamCity server, that allows users read operations, such as view the build information, download artifacts, etc. during the downtime of the main server, e.g. during an upgrade.

 The Read-Only node uses the same Data Directory and the same external database as the main TeamCity Server, so a prerequisite of using the Read-Only node is to ensure that it has access to the data directory and database.